Barebones Blog

 Articles and Presentations

-Training Webinar: Orientation to using abc English Teaching Resources This is a recording of a 60-minute training webinar that I presented to a group of teachers in February 2022.
+(Video) Training Webinar: Orientation to using abc English Teaching Resources This is a recording of a 60-minute training webinar that I presented to a group of teachers in February 2022.
 They have graciously given permission for me to share the recording with others.
 This training will help you understand how to get started using the new abc English Online Library resources and Phonics books.

 Podcasts for Professional Learning